Yoiking with the Winged Ones

 Yoiking with the Winged Ones is a polyphonic sound project by Ánde Somby.
 In the recording, Somby performs yoiking, the ancient chanting practise of the Sámi People of northern Europe, in concert with the sounds of nature.
 The album edition of the project was released by Ash International as a vinyl record in January 2016.
 Yoiking with the Winged Ones is also presented as an art installation.
 Røst Air and Ny Musikk in collaboration with Tromsø Kunstforening had a show from 22 May to 4 June 2017.

-The project is performed and produced by Ánde Somby, an artist deeply rooted in the yoik tradition.
-In this project, Somby contributes to the tradition of yoik with a pretty expressive style of yoiking.
+The project is performed and produced by Ánde Somby, an artist with experience in the yoik tradition.

 The title references to 3 inspirations.
 The first is the traditional story that the underground fairies (gufihttarat) were the ones that taught the Sámi people to yoik.
 The second inspiration is the Norwegian song Nisser og Dverge.
 That song is according to Somby the start of Norway's war against their own fairies and elf and thereby the earth that has a soul.
 The third inspiration is the myth about Narcissus and Echo.